paldhous/ucb/2014/dataviz/md_raw/class9.md

 ![](./img/class9_11.jpg)

-Click the `Delete` button to remove the other symbols and then bouble-click on the remaining symbol.
+Click the `Delete` button to remove the other symbols and then double-click on the remaining symbol.
 At the next dialog box select `Simple fill` and change the `Fill` color to `Iron` and the `Border style` to `No Pen`:

 ![](./img/class9_12.jpg)

-To change the background ocean color to match the large lakes, select `Project>Project Properties>General` from the top menu, and the `Background color` to `Iron`:
+To make the background ocean color to match the large lakes, select `Project>Project Properties>General` from the top menu, and change the `Background color` to `Iron`:

 ![](./img/class9_13.jpg)